leakespeake/packer/builders/vmware/vsphere-iso/windows-server-2019/README.md

 Packer uses the JSON template to create the VM image directly on the vSphere server via the vSphere API, then perform an unattended install and configuration of Windows Server 2019.
 The same build format can be easily re-applied for Windows 10, Server 2016 etc.

-Once the new VM image is created, the intention is to then use Terraform to deploy new instances from it and further configure with Ansible (patching etc).
+Once the new VM image is created, the intention is to then use Terraform to deploy new instances from it - also performing sysprep as part of the **clone** and **customize** code blocks within the **vsphere_virtual_machine** resource.
+Further standardized configuration to be achieved by Ansible over WinRM.

 ---